How to Install NVIDIA CUDA Toolkit on Ubuntu 22.04

 Introduction

-Compute Unified Device Architecture (CUDA) is a platform designed to perform parallel computing tasks using NVIDIA GPUs.
-Machine Learning programs use the GPU to parallelize and speed up tensor operations.
-Hence, the NVIDIA CUDA Toolkit accelerates the development and use of modern ML/AI applications such as Stable Diffusion and Large Language Models (LLMs).
+The NVIDIA CUDA Toolkit is a platform to perform parallel computing tasks using NVIDIA GPUs.
+By installing the CUDA Toolkit on Ubuntu, machine learning programs can leverage the GPU to parallelize and speed up tensor operations.
+This acceleration significantly boosts the development and deployment of modern ML/AI applications such as Stable Diffusion and Large Language Models (LLMs).

 CUDA consists of two APIs tools, the CUDA driver API, and the CUDA runtime API.
 The runtime API allows applications to plug into the CUDA platform and use GPU computing features in their programs.
 Upon deployment, the GPU drivers and driver API are available on a Vultr Cloud GPU server.
 Then, install the CUDA toolkit to enable the CUDA runtime API used by developers to take advantage of the GPU for parallel computations.